Long Term Disability Attorneys Serving Illinois Residents

 Have you or a loved one recently suffered a disabling injury?
 Has your disability insurance claim been denied, or your benefits terminated?
 Are you unsure of what your benefits are?
-If you answered yes to any of these questions, you should contact an experienced Illinois disability insurance lawyer today.
+If you answered yes to any of these questions, you should contact an experienced disability insurance lawyer of Abell and Capitan Law today.
+We serve Illinois residents with LTD claims.

 If you have suffered a disabling injury, you may be feeling stressed and overwhelmed.
 The disability insurance claims process is extremely complicated, and mistakes can result in benefits being reduced, denied, or terminated.
 Insurance companies often look for any reason to deny your claim or terminate your benefits.

-Why Should I Hire an Illinois Disability Lawyer?
+Why Should I Hire a Disability Lawyer For My Illinois Claim?

 Making a disability insurance claim is a complex, convoluted, and highly legalistic process.
 You will likely have a limited amount of time to make your claim and may face a set of confusing and overlapping deadlines.
 Many people who try to make claims without a lawyer spend hours researching application minutia, only to make a small mistake and have their claim denied.
 An experienced disability insurance lawyer will be highly familiar with the claims process and will be able to guide you throughout the whole process.